 The multiple sleep latency test (MSLT) and the maintenance of wakefulness test (MWT) use objective measures to quantify sleepiness.
 In contrast, the Epworth sleepiness scale (ESS) and Stanford sleepiness scale (SSS) subjectively quantify sleepiness.
 Other modalities used to assess sleepiness include the Oxford SLEep Resistance (OSLER) test and pupillometry.

-Here, the approach to quantifying sleepiness is described and each of the tests used to quantify sleepiness is discussed.
-A general approach to the epidemiology, etiology, clinical features and diagnosis of excessive daytime sleepiness is discussed separately.
+Here, methods for quantifying sleepiness are described, and each of the tests used to quantify sleepiness is discussed.
+A general approach to the epidemiology, etiology, clinical features and evaluation of excessive daytime sleepiness is discussed separately.
 (See "Approach to the patient with excessive daytime sleepiness".)

 The following definitions are important for understanding the discussion that follows:

-●Epoch – An epoch is a standard 30 second duration of a polysomnogram (PSG) to which a sleep stage can be assigned.
+●Epoch – An epoch is a standard 30-second interval of a polysomnogram (PSG) to which a sleep stage is assigned.
 In special situations, an epoch can be longer or shorter.